wangfu91/kinect-rtsp/README.md

 ## Troubleshooting 🧰
 - "Kinect device is not available": ensure the Kinect sensor is connected and the Kinect SDK 2.0 is installed.
-- GStreamer errors: make sure you installed the MSVC x86_64 GStreamer package and that its `bin` directory is available on `PATH`.
+- GStreamer errors: make sure you installed the MSVC x86_64 GStreamer runtime package and that its `bin` directory is available on `PATH`.

 ## Development notes 🛠️
 - The project spawns three pipelines: color, infrared and audio.
 The RTSP server is implemented with GStreamer appsrcs.